RetroAchievements/docs/docs/developer-docs/devquests.md

 6. Each point of credit (equivalent to one set) must have a different female character as the protagonist (or different ensemble of female characters)

 ## Wheel Spin DevQuest Rules

-1. You may respin 3 months after you spin.
-This requires and consumes your respin token for that quest
-2. You start with one respin token (per applicable DevQuest)
-3. Each wheel spin quest has its own kind of respin token (can't save your DevQuest 006 token for use in DevQuest 019)
-4. You may not bank extra respin tokens
-5. Once you have used your respin token, you may restore it by fulfilling one of the Respin Tasks, listed below

-### Devquests With Wheel Spins

-- DevQuest 006: The Unwanted
-- DevQuest 019: Wheel of Genres
-- DevQuest 023: Well of Wishes

-### Respin Tasks

-Do any of these tasks to earn a new respin token:
+[DQ6](#006-the-unwanted), [DQ19](#019-wheel-of-genres) and [DQ23](#023-well-of-wishes) use wheels to give random goals.
+You are allowed to spin again to change your random goal **three months** after spinning.
+The first and second spins for each quest are free.
+If you want to keep on spinning, you will need to earn a new respin token by doing one of the following tasks:

-- Resolve (Not close) 10 tickets from inactive devs (can be used towards DevQuest 001, Ticket Massacre)
+- Resolve (Not close) 10 tickets from inactive devs (can be used towards [DQ1](#001-ticket-massacre) Ticket Massacre)
-- Earn DevQuest 003 (Singles in Your Area)
+- Earn [DQ3](#003-singles-in-your-area) Singles in Your Area
-- Update 10 achievements towards DevQuest 005 (Trigger Happy)
+- Update 10 achievements towards [DQ5](#005-trigger-happy) Trigger Happy
-- Earn a point towards DevQuest 002 (Retro Renovator) or DevQuest 013 (complete.me)
+- Earn a point towards [DQ2](#002-retro-renovator) Retro Renovator or [DQ13](#013-complete-me) complete.me
-- Make a set for DevQuest 016 (Wish This Set)
+- Make a set for [DQ16](#016-wish-this-set) Wish This Set

-## Suggestions
+Refreshing your spin this way can only be done while your spin is used up.
+For example, you cannot use an old Wish This Set game you made prior to spinning.

+## New DevQuests and suggestions

+- New quests will be available periodically.
+There is no fixed schedule for these.
 - If you have suggestions for a DevQuest, send a message to the DevQuest account with the following info:
   - **Quest Name**
   - **Award Type** - If there is one specific goal then you would want a badge-based award.
 If there are multiple goals then you would want an achievement-based award.